-- a.
-Fulfills the General Admission Index (GAI) requirements established by the Administrative Board for the program to which the student applied at the time of admission to the Mayagüez Campus. - b.
-Holds a competitive grade point average (GPA) as determined by the particular college. - c.
-Has approved a minimum of 24 credit hours with 3.0 GPA. - d.
+- 1. Fulfills the General Admission Index (GAI) requirements established by the Administrative Board for the program to which the student applied at the time of admission to the Mayagüez Campus. - 2.
+Holds a competitive grade point average (GPA) as determined by the particular college. - 3.
+Has approved a minimum of 24 credit hours with 3.0 GPA. - 4.
 Meets other academic requirements specified by the program of interest.
-(Students should visit their specific academic department of interest for further information). - e.
-Pays a nonrefundable fee of \$22.70 (Nonrefundable late fee \$32.70). - f.
-Does not transfer more than twice.
+(Students should visit their specific academic department of interest for further information). - 5.
+Pays a nonrefundable fee of \$22.70 (Nonrefundable late fee \$32.70).

+6. Does not transfer more than twice.